home-assistant/developers.home-assistant/docs/add-ons/testing.md

   -d local
 ```

 If you don't want to use the official build tool, you can still build with standalone Docker.
 If you use `FROM $BUILD_FROM` you'll need to set a base image with build args.
-Normally you can use following base images:
+Normally you can use the following base images:

 - armhf: `homeassistant/armhf-base:latest`
 - aarch64: `homeassistant/aarch64-base:latest`